The Cons of Fixed Rate Loans

 You may know that credit cards and lines of credit have variable interest rates, but variable rate loans can also include products like:

-- Adjustable-rate mortgage (ARM): This type of variable interest mortgage gives you the benefit of an initial rate that remains fixed for a certain period of time before a variable rate is implemented.
+- Adjustable-rate mortgage (ARM): This type of variable interest mortgage gives you the benefit of an initial rate that remains fixed for a certain period before a variable rate is implemented.
 However, keep in mind that other loans may not work the same way.

 - Variable rate personal loans: Some lenders also offer personal loans with a variable rate, though these may be less common.